mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 ```

 As shown in the above configuration, by default, CoreDNS is shipped with `error`, `health`, `prometheus`, `forward`, `loop`, `reload`, `loadbalance` plugins enabled.
-A detailed explanations for all of these plugins can be found [here][coredns_plugins].
+A detailed explanations for these plugins can be found [here][coredns_plugins].

 You can modify the CoreDNS configuration by updating the `configmap` named `coredns` in `kube-system` namespace.

 # Load Balancing

-A discussion around Load Balancing can be split into two categories:
+Load Balancing can be addressed in two ways:

 * Load balancing for the traffic within a Kubernetes cluster
 * Load balancing for the traffic coming from outside the cluster

-###Load balancing for internal traffic
+## Load balancing for internal traffic

 Load balancing within a Kubernetes cluster is exposed through a service of type `ClusterIP`.
 `ClusterIP` is similar to a virtual IP (VIP) which presents a single IP address to the client and load balances the traffic to the backend servers.